NormFrenette/GatsbyBlog/content/blog/Looper/circuit-schematics/index.md

 The raspberry pi comes with a 2 x 20 pin strip called the GPIOs - which stands for General Purpose Input Outputs.
 Some of these are pretty sophisticated - but we will only use them in their most simple application: to read the status of switches and to drive light emitting diodes (LED).
 The GPIO is how we command the Looper program loaded unto the raspberry pi.

-You will need to conect some of the pins to either the switches terminals, to resistors or to LED using a small breadboard to solder everything.
+You will need to connect some of the pins to either the switches terminals, to resistors or to LED using a small breadboard to solder everything.
 I suggest a board that mounts as a "hat" to the RPi so you don't need to buy pin wires. check out the [parts list](/Looper/How-to-Build-it-parts-list/) for details.

 ##### GPIO naming: